Ernst Friedrich Zwirner

-What he had learned from his work on the cathedral of Cologne he used in designs of his own with the same fine skill and energy.
-His best building is probably the church of St. Apollinaris at Remagen, to which, however, the same objection of monotony of plan has been made.
+Zwirner's best building is probably the church of St. Apollinaris at Remagen, to which, however, the same objection of monotony of plan has been made.
 He also built a church at Mülheim on the Rhine, and one at Elberfeld.
 He restored the castle of Argenfels on the Rhine, built the castle of Herdringen in the style of the ancient fortress castles on the Rhine for Count von Fürstenberg, and also the Moyland Castle near Cleves.
 He designed a mausoleum for the family of Count Ernst Zur Lippe-Biesterfeld on the grounds of the Klosterruine Heisterbach near Königswinter, and built the Rathaus (Town Hall) in Kolberg, Pomerania.
 His last work was the magnificent, 1861 Moorish Revival Glockengasse Synagogue at Cologne.
+He died at Cologne in 1861.
 He is buried in the Melaten-Friedhof.